My motivation to support Pancreatic Cancer UK

 Winter Solstice

-I thought I would use the week that ended with the 2025 winter solstice to continue sharing more about my training journey through the 2026 challenge.
+I thought I would use the week that ended with the 2025 winter solstice to continue sharing more about my training journey for the 2026 challenge.
 This was prompted by questions during an interview by the Pancreatic Cancer UK press team during the week.
 The charity also sent me a lovely letter, purple beanie hat and medal for the November 100 Miles Challenge, thank you so much.

 What a week it has been too.
 The Old Kimboltonian’s Association have continued their fantastic support by agreeing to contribute £250 donation towards my costs.
 As anticipated, the Greenland race also opened for registration so on Thursday, literally as the link went live, I got myself signed up.
 The first 25% paid with the remainder due in August - it isn’t cheap but what an experience it will be and a great opportunity to promote PCUK from a spectacular location.